Sung-Huan/ANNOgesic/docs/source/test_case.rst

 --------------

 If we want to know SNPs or mutations of our RNA-seq data, we can use ``snp`` to achieve this purpose.
 ``snp`` is compose of two parts.
-One part is for obtaining the differences between our query strain ("target strain") and the close strain of our query strain ("reference strain").
-If we have no fasta file of our "target strain", this part will be very useful.
-We just need to map reads of the "target strain" on fasta file of the "reference strain".
-Then using ``snp`` can automatically detect differences between the "target strain" and the "reference strain".
+One part is for obtaining the differences between our query strain and the close strain of our query strain.
+If we have no fasta file of our query strain, this part will be very useful.
+We just need to map reads of our query strain on the fasta file of the closed strain.
+Then using ``snp`` can automatically detect differences between the closed strain" and our query strain.
-Furthermore, potential fasta files of the "target strain" can be generated automatically as well.
+Furthermore, potential fasta files of our query strain can be generated automatically as well.
-The other part is for detecting SNPs or mutations of the "target strain".
-In this part, you can know real mutations of the "target strain".
+The other part is for detecting SNPs or mutations of our query strain if the fasta file of our query strain can be provided.
+In this part, you can know real mutations of our query strain.

 Before running the subcommand, bam files are required.
-Since we already generated them through running ``circrna``, we can just need to put them to right place.
+Since we already generated them through running ``circrna``, we can just put them to corresponding folder.
 Please remember that the mapping function of ``circrna`` is very basic.

-Now, we can try to detect mutations of the "target strain".
-We only run the subcommand for "target strain", the procedures of running "reference strain" are similar.
-Since the "reference strain" and "targe strain" of the toturial are the same, the result will be the same.
+Now, we can try to detect mutations.
+Since we already got the Bam files of NC_009839.1 (our query strain) via ``circrna``, we can set ``-t`` as ``query_strain``.
+The procedures of comparing closed strain and query strain are similar, you just need to put Bam files, and fasta files to corresponding folders and set ``-t`` as ``closed_strain``.

-First, we copy the bam files to ``BAMs_map_target``.
+First, we copy the bam files to ``BAMs_map_query_strain``.

 ::

-    $ cp ANNOgesic/output/circRNA/segemehl_align/NC_009839.1/SRR51525* ANNOgesic/input/BAMs/BAMs_map_target/tex_notex
+    $ cp ANNOgesic/output/circRNA/segemehl_align/NC_009839.1/SRR51525* ANNOgesic/input/BAMs/BAMs_map_query_strain/tex_notex

 Then we can run the subcommand with three programs -- ``extend_BAQ``, ``with_BAQ`` and ``without_BAQ``, and sample number for this test case is 1 (``-ms``).